JGrana01/chatai/README.md

 # chatai

-chatai will start an interactive "chat" session with either Googles Gemini AI or Anthropics Claude (or both at once) bots. chatai also supports an analyze mode for files such as small shell scripts, log files etc.
+chatai will start an interactive "chat" session with either Googles Gemini AI or Anthropics Claude (or both at once) bots. chatai also supports an analyze mode for files such as log files, small shell scripts etc.

 ## Installation

 For Asuswrt-merlin based routers running Entware, using your preferred SSH client/terminal, copy and paste the following command, then press Enter:

 /usr/sbin/curl --retry 3 "https://raw.githubusercontent.com/JGrana01/chatai/master/chatai" -o "/jffs/scripts/chatai" && chmod 0755 /jffs/scripts/chatai && /jffs/scripts/chatai install

+Install will check for Entware (and bail of not found), check and install the apps jq and fold, then setup a default chatai.conf file in /jffs/addons/chatai.

 Before actually using chatai for the first time, you will need to get an API_KEY from Google and/or Anthropic.